FranckLab/DIC_pat_gcode/README.md

 # DIC_pat_gcode:
-To generate G-code scripts as input to control motions of a 3D printer to print speckle patterns.
+To generate G-code scripts that acts as input for a 3d printer to print designed speckle patterns.

 ## Prerequisites & Installation
 DIC_pat_gcode was tested on MATLAB versions later than R2018a.